felipebufelli/felipebufelli/README.md

 - 🔭 I’m currently working on [WBC Sistemas](https://www.wbcsistemas.com) projetcts.
-- 🌱 I’m currently learning more about Flutter and Artificial intelligence.
+- 🌱 I’m currently learning more about Flutter and Node.js.
 - 💬 Let's talk about Flutter or any tech related stuff.
 - 📫 How to reach me:
     Telegram - [@felipebufelli](https://t.me/felipebufelli)